adamwadelewis/ccscse25_journal/paper_notes.md

 - Check Zip file for copyright file.
 - Copyright file missing.
 - Files moved to git repo.
+- Draft built, fixed issues with mix of bibtex and biblatex stuff.
+- Draft exceeds page limit, e-mail sent to author.

 ## 133
 - Files downloaded.
 - Files moved to git repo.
+- Draft built, no issues with document

 ## 137
 - Files downloaded.
 - Files moved to git repo
+- Draft built, no issues with document.

 ## 141
 - Files downloaded.
 - Did not use approved template.
 - Files move to git repo
+- No source files in submission.
+Author contacted.

 ## 142
 - Files downloaded.
 - Files moved to git repo.
+- Draft built, no issues with document

 ## 148
 - Files downloaded.
 - Files moved to git repo.
 - No copyright file found.
+- Build files integrated.
+- Draft not currently building (12Oct2025)

 # 154
 - Files downloaded.